Giacomo Vico Historic Winery of Italy

 Types of tasting

-Classics → 4.00 € / glass
+The Classics → €4.00 / glass

-Selections → 6.00 € / glass
+The Selections → €6.00 / glass

 Roero Arneis DOCG Riserva, Roero DOCG Vigna Patarrone, Barbera d’Alba DOC Superiore Vigna San Michele, Nebbiolo d’Alba DOC Valmaggiore, Roero DOCG Riserva Giacomo.

-Lunch in the cellar
+Lunch at the winery

 Other important information